ivan-hc/AM/README.md

 - the icon, that can be placed, for example, in /usr/share/pixmaps or /usr/share/icons (optional for command line tools);
 - the launcher in /usr/share/applications (optional for command line tools).

-##### *NOTE that it is more important to have a /opt/$PROGRAM/remove script file, it must contain the path of all the files created by your script, learn more [here](#how-to-uninstall-a-program-using-app).
+##### *NOTE that it is more important to have a /opt/$PROGRAM/remove script file, it must contain the path of all the files created by your script, learn more [here](#how-to-uninstall-a-program-using-am).

-# How to uninstall "APP"
+# How to uninstall "am"

-`sudo app remove app`
+`sudo am remove am`

-# How to uninstall a program using "APP"
+# How to uninstall a program using "am"
-With "APP":

-`sudo app remove <$PROGRAM>`
+`sudo am remove <$PROGRAM>`

-# How to uninstall a program without "APP"
+# How to uninstall a program without "am"
 `sudo /opt/$PROGRAM/remove`

 # Conclusions
 As you can see, you're free to do whatever you want with your script!
-The rules of the `app` command are few and the commands to use even fewer.
+The rules of the `am` command are few and the commands to use even fewer.

 I personally will try to import so many scripts from [AppMan](https://github.com/ivan-hc/AppMan) as possible (if I'll have time enough).

-I created this program because I was bored every time I had to look for the new version of a program... and after all, even the name of the command, "app", I decided out of boredom.
+I created this program because I was bored every time I had to look for the new version of a program... and after all, even the name of the command, "am", I decided out of boredom.

-### And since the "app" command has not yet been invented by anyone, I gladly take advantage of it.
+### And since the "am" command has not yet been invented by anyone, I gladly take advantage of it.